I can’t believe it. It’s really over.

 But if you were once in love, you can fall in love AGAIN.

 Instead of giving up on your marriage and your family, instead of sinking into depression, use this time to get the knowledge and the best advice to rebuild the love.

-There a few critical skills you need to learn to revive the love, intimacy and connection.
-These are not tricks, gimmicks or psychological games.
+There are a few critical steps you need to learn to revive love, intimacy, and connection.
+These are not tricks, gimmicks, or psychological games.

-These are skills that can save your marriage even if your spouse has cheated, had an affair, fell in love with someone else and has left.
+These are skills that can save your marriage even if your spouse cheated, had an affair, fell in love with someone else, and left.